-We’d intended to post more Zambia and Chobe National Park (Botswana) photos today but have decided to do so over these next several days instead.
-We wanted to focus on the expenses today but something magical occurred this morning…we had a record-breaking 19 kudus come to call including moms and their offspring of varying ages.
+We’d intended to post more Zambia and Chobe National Park (Botswana) photos today but have decided to do so over several days instead.
+We wanted to focus on the expenses today but something magical occurred this morning.
+We had a record-breaking 19 kudus come to call including moms and their offspring of varying ages.

 |There were more out of view of the camera for a total of 19 in our garden this morning, more than our prior record of 17.|

-There aren’t words in the English language that can describe the elation we felt as one-by-one they approached the veranda making direct eye contact with us.
+There aren’t words in the English language that can describe the joy we felt as one by one they approached the veranda, making direct eye contact with us.
 Our hearts were pounding with sheer delight.
 We couldn’t toss the pellets quickly enough.

 It was great to be back at the bush house in Marloth Park.
-Louise had arranged a deep “spring” cleaning as she’d done last time we were gone and the house was dust free and spotless.
-They’d even rearranged and tidied the kitchen drawers I have a tendency to make messy from time to time.
+Louise had arranged a deep “spring” cleaning as she’d done last time we were gone, and the house was dust-free and spotless.
+They’d even rearranged and tidied the kitchen drawers I tend to make messy from time to time.
 We couldn’t have appreciated it more.